oxford-cs-deepnlp-2017/practical-2/README.md

 #### Labels
 Each document should be labeled with label from the set: \{Too, oEo, ooD, TEo, ToD, oED, TED, ooo\}.
-You are called to generate labels from the \<keywords\> tag by checking the existance of one of the following tags: {Technology, Entertainment, Design}.
+You are called to generate labels from the \<keywords\> tag by checking the existence of one of the following tags: {Technology, Entertainment, Design}.

 - None of the keywords → ooo
 - “Technology” → Too